 By Amy Beth Taublieb, PhD

-Dr AmyBeth Taublieb is a Licensed Clinical Psychologist, author, media personality, and public speaker.
-She maintains a private practice in Western New York providing psychotherapy and assessments for individuals, couples and families.
-Contact Dr. Taublieb at 716-834-1505 for visit her website at www.dramybeth.com for an appointment.
+Dr. AmyBeth Taublieb is a Licensed Clinical Psychologist, author, media personality, and public speaker.
+She maintains a private practice in Western New York providing psychotherapy and assessments for individuals, couples, and families.
+To make an appointment, call 716-834-1505, or visit www.dramybeth.com.